my-realm/oc/doc/ah.md

 - a non-anthropocentric perspective that does not involve things pertaining to any one human being, and not even to any group of people based on anthropology or ancestry.

-The non-anthropocentric perspective is almost always restricted to topics like "pure math" and "theoretical physics", practitioners of which, conveniently neglect the fact that any type of humanities, mathematics, or physical sciences appreciable by human beings, would naturally be constrained by human ecology, sociology, psychology, and physiology.
+Among available perspectives, the non-anthropocentric one is almost always restricted to topics like "pure math" and "theoretical physics", practitioners of which, conveniently neglect the fact that any type of humanities, mathematics, or physical sciences appreciable by human beings, would naturally be constrained by human ecology, sociology, psychology, and physiology.

 Now, all of those things are supposedly constrained by phenomena existent within pure "spirituality", which many people like to call "meta-physics."